pulumi/docs/content/docs/intro/console/saml.md

 aliases: [/docs/reference/service/saml-overview]
 ---

-This document walks-through the important aspects of configuring any SAML 2.0 identity provider to be used with the [Pulumi Cloud Console](https://app.pulumi.com).
+This document walks through the important aspects of configuring any SAML 2.0 identity provider to be used with the [Pulumi Cloud Console](https://app.pulumi.com).

 > For a specific example, you can refer to one of our integration guides: